-During 2017, we will offer residency to a total of 20 creative people — 19 writers and a pilot residency with a visual artist.
-We’ll host three two-week residency periods for a total of 12 writers/artists and two special one-week residency periods for a total of 8 parent writers during September, through a special program we’re debuting with support from the Sustainable Arts Foundation.
-Our application period will open up in December 2016 and run into February 2017, via Submittable.
+During 2020, we’ll offer residency to a total of 20 creative people — 14-16 writers and four to six visual artists.
+We’ll host four two-week residency periods for a total of 12 writers/artists and one special one-week residency period for four parent artists in September.
+Applications open up January 1, 2020 and run through February 15, 2020.
+Click on the Submittable link here!

 We provide accepted applicants with space and time to create new work without the interruptions of normal life and with the bonus of healthy meals prepared by culinary volunteers, with menus designed to accommodate residents’ food challenges and including as much local and organic food as we can reasonably source.
-Past volunteer chefs have included organic farmers, graduate nutrition students from Bastyr and Colorado-based dietetics programs, as well as food-savvy board members.
-We have worked with Furrow Horse Farm and Best Family Farms for most of our produce.
+Past volunteer chefs have included organic farmers, graduate nutrition students from Bastyr University and Colorado-based dietetics programs, as well as food-savvy board members and artistic nomads with chef skills.
+We proudly invest in local, organic produce and eggs from Frey Family Farm.

-During each residency, we host visiting authors at presentations open to the public.
-Additionally, during each residency period we hold a resident reading/art sharing evening — this is not mandatory, but is a fun way to share new work with the local community and gather feedback from fresh eyes and ears.
+During each residency, we host visiting artists at presentations open to the public.
+Additionally, during each residency period we hold a resident reading/art sharing evening — this is not mandatory, but it’s a fun way to share new work with the local community and gather feedback from fresh eyes and ears.

 Each resident lives in an 800-square foot former classroom that offers peekaboo views of Mineral Lake and Mt.
-Rainier, and that will double as a writing studio, with desk and chair, lighting, bookcase, etc. Visual artist residents may improvise a studio anywhere on the grounds, work plein air in the area, or use the gym or covered patio as studio space.
-The main school building has bathrooms with showers, as does the neighboring gym.
-Residents will be served all meals.
-The town of Mineral features a swimmable fishing lake, a tavern, a historic bed & breakfast, a general store, two churches, and a post office.
-It’s a 20-minute drive to Mt.
+Rainier, and that will double as a writing studio, with desk and chair, lighting, bookcase, etc. Visual artist residents may improvise a studio anywhere on the grounds (including the room they sleep in — which has worked well for graphic novelists and pen-and-ink artists), work plein air in the area, or use the gym or covered patio as studio space.
+The main school building has bathrooms with showers.
+Residents are served all meals.
+The town of Mineral features a swimmable fishing lake, a tavern, a historic bed & breakfast, a general store, two churches, many free-range deer, and a post office.
+It’s a 25-minute drive to the Ashford/Nisqually entrance to Mt.
 Rainier National Park.